2017 St. Louis Cardinals season: Rosters expand

-Alcantara makes ML debut
+Alcántara makes ML debut

-RH reliever Sandy Alcantara made his major-league debut on September 3, in a 7–3 win over the lowly San Francisco Giants (54–85).
+RH reliever Sandy Alcántara made his major-league debut on September 3, in a 7–3 win over the lowly San Francisco Giants (54–85).
 He pitched 0.2 innings, giving up two hits, a run (home run), one walk, and one strikeout.

-Carlos Martinez throws second shutout
+Carlos Martínez throws second shutout

-Carlos Martinez threw his second shutout of the season on September 4 against the San Diego Padres.
+Carlos Martínez threw his second shutout of the season on September 4 against the San Diego Padres.
 He joins Ervin Santana (3, Minnesota Twins), and Corey Kluber (2, Cleveland Indians), as the only other MLB pitchers to record at least two shutouts.
 Martinez struck out 10, walked three, giving up only three singles, with no runners reaching second base.
 He threw 109 pitches, 76 for strikes.
 His 183 innings pitched in 2017, ranks second among all NL starters.
 Opponent batters are hitting .228 against him, third-best of the Cardinals' starters.
 Lance Lynn is first at .211 and Luke Weaver second at .220.